lvgl/lvgl/README.md

 - Quectell M66

 ### Quick start in a simulator
-Try LittlevGL in a simulator on you PC without any embedded hardware.
+The easiest way to get started with LittlevGL is to run it in a simulator on your PC without any embedded hardware.

 Choose a project with your favourite IDE:

 |   Eclipse   | CodeBlock  | Visual Studio | PlatfomIO | Qt Creator |
 |-------------|----------- |---------------|-----------|------------|